DevZer0D4Y/UnleashedRecompilediOS/README.md

 You will be rewarded with achievements as you progress through the game just like on its original platform.
 Achievements are recreated with integrated notifications and a new menu also very faithful to the game's design language.
 Get all of them and you will be rewarded with a gold trophy!

-> [!NOTE]
-> Achievements cannot be used with platforms such as Steam or RetroAchievements.

 ### Custom Localization

 All of the new menus in the port fully support localization for each of the game's originally supported languages; English, Japanese, German, French, Spanish and Italian.
 As a bonus, switching the game to Japanese also changes the title screen logo to its original Japanese counterpart.